EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Work-without-and-with-Enhanced-Session-Mode.md

 1. On CL1, switch to **Notepad**.
 1. Press CTRL + V.

-    > Can you paste clipboard text from the virtual machine to the host?
+    > The computer name is pasted.
+The clipboard between the virtual machine and the client computer is shared in Enhanced session mode.

 1. In Notepad, type **Get-NetIPConfiguration**, select the text and press CTRL + C.
 1. Switch to **PM-SRV20 on PM-SRV1 - Virtual Machine Connection**.
 1. In SConfig, enter **15**.
 1. At the prompt, press CTRL + V.

-    > Can you use the clipboard within a virtual machine?
+    > You can paste the text from the the client computer into the virtual machine.

 1. Press ENTER.